paulrobertlloyd/paulrobertlloyd-v3/source/_content/styleguide/utilities.markdown

 **.u-pull-left**{: .u-pull-left.example--block } The `.u-pull-left`{: .language-css} utility class pulls an element to the left, and is typically used within prose.

 ### Aside
 **.u-aside**{: .u-aside.example--block } The `.u-aside`{: .language-css} utility class pull sidebar content to the left of the main content.
-This is typically used for meta or page navigation compoenents.
+This is typically used for meta or page navigation components.

 ### Extend
 **.u-extend**{: .u-extend.example--block }